nesdoug/M1TE2/Readme.txt

     - added keys to copy/paste/delete colors in a palette Q = copy, W = paste, E = delete color 0000
     - fixed hex box to allow 1,2,or 3 digit entries.
+1.4 - Grid lines color adapts to the 0th color
+    - brush 2x2 next (pseudo 16x16) will flip 16x16
+      with Apply H Flip or Apply V flip checked
+    - added checkerboard fill if map height is < 32